GSathish/eece211/7-subtypes.md

 ### Substitution principle

 **Subtypes must be *substitutable* for their supertypes.**

-In particular, a subtype must fulfill the same contract as its supertype, so that clients designed to work with the supertype can use the subtype objects safely.

 The subtype must not surprise clients by failing to meet the guarantees made by the supertype specification (postconditions), and the subtype must not surprise clients by making stronger demands of them than the supertype does (preconditions).